 Before reporting an issue, make sure you have fully read the Installation and Caution sections in the description tab here, as they cover many of the possible causes of problems that may arise when running the mod.
 For a quick summary:

-Make sure you're using Mod Engine 2 correctly by following the instructions exactly.
+If you're using Mod Engine 2, make sure you're using it correctly by following the instructions exactly.
 A part that people often get wrong is that you have to copy the CONTENTS of the "mod" folder into Mod Engine's "mod" folder, and not the folder itself.
 You should also make sure Mod Engine's mod folder is completely empty beforehand.
 Also, Steam must be running in the background with a copy of the game owned there for the game to launch via Mod Engine.
 For any other Mod Engine issues, I recommend checking out its readme file for an alternative install method, although this would point towards some issue with your Windows file permissions or possibly antivirus software blocking Mod Engine.

 If you still have issues, I recommend reading my Mod Engine 2 usage guide thoroughly, which goes step by step into how to use mods with ME2.